Twentysix26/x26-Cogs/README.md

 # x26-Cogs
-General purpose cogs for Red V3
+Cogs made by Twentysix for the Red community

 ## Cogs
 ### Index